Aberdeen, Idaho: Education

 Aberdeen Public Schools are part of the Aberdeen School District #58.
 Schools located in the district include Aberdeen Elementary School, Aberdeen Middle School and Aberdeen High School.

 The University of Idaho's Aberdeen Research and Extension Center is located near the town.

 C.J.
 Ward is the Superintendent of Schools.

 Transportation

 Airport

 Aberdeen Municipal Airport is a city-owned public-use airport located two nautical miles (3.7 km) southwest of the central business district of Aberdeen.

-Pocatello Regional Transit operates a shuttle bus from Aberdeen to Pocatello three times on Weekdays, and twice on Saturdays and Sundays.